VelislavKarastoychev/euriklis-validator/README.md

 ```sh
 npm install @euriklis/validator --save-exact
 ```
+(Under the save-exact mode the user will load a particular version)

-Those commands will add the package to your node_modules folder.
+These commands will add the package to your node_modules folder.
-So to execute the methods that the validator library provides you have to declare:
+So to execute the methods that the validator library provides, you have to declare:

 ```js
 const validator = require('@euriklis/validator')